SandeepAswathnarayana/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 | Arun Sagar | Member | Delhi, IND  | [Arun Sagar](https://www.linkedin.com/in/arun-sagar-a6b055aa/?originalSubdomain=in) |<asagar60@gmail.com> |
 | Shuang Li| Member | Chongqing, CHN |  [Shuang Li]( ) | <dz123456@vip.qq.com> |

+**Our Approach**
+I spearheaded a team of 4 (collaborating w/ Arun Sagar, Malith P. Ranaweera, and Shuang Li), each coming from a diverse background and experience, in programming a real self-driving car.
+We worked remotely over a span of close to 3 weeks while still managing our concrete schedules in different time zones.
+By collectively deciding and giving each one of us a role with reponsibilities, we made sure we met our deadlines by splitting up our tasks into milestones.
+We made sure every team member chipped in when a fellow peer had a hard time getting a way around their tasks, be it technical issues, code compiling, running tests, implementing modules, pair programming, model architecture and training, system integration, documentation.
+We predominantly used Slack for communication, project status, iteration updates, and group discussions.
+It goes without saying that Git Version Control proved to be a seamless transition from our local virtual machines and work spaces for implementing and incorporating each of our code.

 ## Autonomous Vehicle Architecture